documatt/sphinx-reredirects/README.rst

 About
 *****

-|project| started from the urge to manage redirects for all documents during moving our *Tech writer at work blog* to the new domain https://techwriter.documatt.com.
+sphinx-reredirects started from the urge to manage redirects for all documents during moving our *Tech writer at work blog* to the new domain https://techwriter.documatt.com.

 *****
 Legal